typeoh/chatter/README.md

-React Boilerplate
+Chatty App
 =====================

-A minimal and light dev environment for ReactJS.
+A clean, simple chat app that lets users chat in real-time with WebSockets and React

 ### Usage

-Clone the boilerplate and create your own git repo.
+Clone chatty and create your own git repo.

 ```
-git clone git@github.com:lighthouse-labs/react-simple-boilerplate.git
+git clone git@github.com:typeoh/chatter.git
 cd react-simple-boilerplate
 git remote rm origin
 git remote add origin [YOUR NEW REPOSITORY]
 # Manually update your package.json file
 ```

-Install the dependencies and start the server.
+Install the dependencies and start both socket and client servers.

 ```
 npm install